Oneirical/bevy_tgfp/tutorial/3-getting-chased-around.md

 - The user presses a button on their keyboard to move.
 - `PlayerStep` is triggered.
 Two `TeleportEntity` are sent out.
 - The Player's `TeleportEntity` happens first, moving the Player onto coordinates (2, 3).
 The `Map` is NOT updated yet, because it is located in a different system (`register_creatures`), and ̀`teleport_entity` isn't done yet, as it has another event to get through.
 - The Hunter's `TeleportEntity` happens, moving the Hunter onto coordinates (2, 3) too!
-This appears to be a legal move to the game, because the `Map̀` hadn't been updated yet.
+This appears to be a legal move to the game, because the `Map` hadn't been updated yet.
 - `teleport_entity` is done, and `register_creatures` triggers, editing `Map` to "knock out" the Player and leave only the Hunter, while the Player is now off the `Map` and completely untargetable.

 To fix this, we need to modify the `Map` immediately after a creature moves.
 Leave `register_creatures` set to `Added`, and instead, modify `teleport_entity`: